raymond-lam/priority-q/README.md

 The parameters of the callback function are: the accumulated value previously returned in the last invocation of the callback, or the given `initialValue` if supplied for the first invocation; the current element being processed; the position of the current element in the priority queue; and a reference to the priority queue.

 Note that the callback function is applied to all elements of the priority queue that were present at the time of the call to `reduce`, and only those elements, even if the callback function itself adds or removes elements from the priority queue.

+### slice([begin[, end]])

+Returns a shallow copy of a portion of an priority queue into a new priority queue selected from `begin` to `end` (`end` not included).
+The original priority queue will not be modified.

+The default value of `begin` is `0`, and the default value of `end` is the length of the priority queue.
+If either value is negative, the value of the priority queue's length plus the value is used instead.

+Returns a priority queue which is of the same type as the original priority queue, unless the class's `Symbol.species` static property is overridden, in which case the returned priority queue's type will be as specified by the `Symbol.species` static property.

 ### some(callback[, thisArg])